Safe at School

 5. Does Alaska allow students with diabetes to carry cellphones or smart devices for medical purposes?

 Yes.
-Alaska does not have any statewide cellphone restrictions or bans for schools.
-However, individual schools or districts may create their own policies.
+Alaska requires schools to adopt a cellphone restriction policy.
+However, schools must allow exemptions for medical or emergency purposes.
+HB 57.
 If your child is having challenges with cell phone access at school, please contact us at 1-800-DIABETES or email AskADA@diabetes.org.
 Additional resources can be found on our Safe at School homepage

 Resources: